 Regular class attendance and adequate daily preparation for a class are mandatory for all students.
 Attendance of eighty (80) percent of the scheduled classes is a prerequisite for credit in a course.
-Students who do not attend 80 percent of the scheduled classes will be administratively withdrawn from the class and a note will be made on their transcript that the withdrawal was due to excessive absences.
+Except as detailed below, students who do not attend 80 percent of the scheduled classes will be administratively withdrawn from the class.
 Professors have the discretion to create an attendance policy that requires more than 80 percent attendance.